 The CoC continues work to assess racial disparities in the provision or outcome of homeless assistance.
-In order for the CoC to assess each project, the 2023 review application for renewal projects includes a question assessing racial equity in housing.
-Renewal applicants will be provided racial demographics of the number/percentage of people served (using APR data from 6/1/2022-5/31/2023) and the number of people exiting to permanent destination (using an Active Client List from HMIS covering the period of 6/1/2022-5/31/2023).
+In order for the CoC to assess each project, the 2024 review application for renewal projects will again this year include a question assessing racial equity in housing.
+Renewal applicants will be provided racial demographics of the number/percentage of people served (using APR data from 7/1/2023-6/30/2024) and the number of people exiting to permanent destination (using an Active Client List from HMIS covering the period of 7/1/2023-6/30/2024).
 Renewal applicants will need to pull census data for their county and add it to their application alongside their HMIS demographic information that is being provided using the link in the review application.
 If a project serves multiple counties, please use the census data for the county where the majority of the units are located.
-Again this year Renewal applicants are requested to identify any barriers to participation in their project(s) (e.g. lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homeless population.
+Renewal applicants are requested to identify any barriers to participation in their project(s) (e.g. lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homeless population.
 Additionally, how they identified those barriers, what steps have been taken, and will be taken to eliminate the identified barriers must be provided.
-Applicants are asked to identify how they will track and evaluate their progress on eliminating barriers.
+Applicants are also asked to identify how they will track and evaluate their progress on eliminating barriers.
+Renewal projects will also be requested to provide information on how they will partner with people with lived experience/expertise and involve input from people with lived experience/expertise into the design, implementation, and evaluation of their project.
 All projects reviewed will be scored on this.

-Application materials can be emailed to Tina Moore, CoC Program Coordinator at BoSMonitoring@dca.ga.gov.
+Renewal application materials (non-YHDP) can be emailed to Tina Moore, CoC Program Coordinator at BoSMonitoring@dca.ga.gov.

-In addition to the BoS CoC application materials required to score and rank projects, all renewal projects must complete and submit the HUD application in e-snaps by 5:00 pm on August 25, 2023.
+In addition to the BoS CoC application materials required to score and rank projects, all renewal projects must complete and submit the HUD application in e-snaps by 5:00 pm on September 27, 2024.